Golf betting tips: Preview and tips for the 2022 Honda Classic

 The Honda Classic is played each spring in Florida and forms part of the Florida Swing.
 The tournament was founded in 1972 as the Inverrary Classic and since 1982, Honda has been the title sponsor.

-Traditionally the Honda Classic was the lead tournament of the Florida Swing which followed the Tour’s migration from the ‘West-Coast-Swing’.
-However, with this year’s schedule change, it is now the final leg of the four tournament Florida-Swing.
-The Champion Course at PGA National continues as the tournament’s host course.
+Traditionally the Honda Classic is the lead tournament of the Florida Swing following the Tour’s migration from the ‘West-Coast’.
+The Champion Course at PGA National in Palm Beach Gardens, Florida continues as the tournament’s host course.

 PGA National in Palm Beach Gardens, Florida has hosted the tournament since 2007.
 The Champion Course at PGA National was opened in November 1981 and was designed by Tom and George Fazio.
 The course has played host to the 1983 Ryder Cup, the 1987 PGA Championship and the Senior PGA Championship from 1982-2000.